Heat vs. Bucks: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami is 5-5 against the spread and 6-4 overall in its last 10 contests.
+- Miami has a 4-6 record against the spread while going 5-5 overall in its past 10 contests.

-- The Heat have hit the over in eight of their last 10 games.
+- Eight of the Heat's last 10 contests have gone over the total.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.